dotnet/spark/benchmark/README.md

     <number of iterations> \
     <true for sql tests, false for functional tests>
     ```
-In order to run with Python 3.5 (the default is 2.7) you will need to do the following on all the nodes in the cluster:
+In order to run with Python 3.x (the default is 2.7) you will need to do the following on the driver node.
-1. Activate the Python 3.5 environment.
-2. Use Conda to install pyarrow and pandas on all the nodes.
+1. Activate the Python 3.x environment, by changing the value of PYSPARK_PYTHON environment variable to point to the Python3 binary.
+This change can be made in the spark-env.sh conf file.
+    ```shell
+    export PYSPARK_PYTHON=${PYSPARK_PYTHON:-/path/to/python3}
+    ```

 ## Scala
 1. `mvn package` to build the [scala tpch benchmark](scala/) application.